aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworkbooksettings/_index.md

 ```

-whether enable macros; Now it only works when copying a worksheet to other worksheet in a workbook.
+Gets whether enable macros; Now it only works when copying a worksheet to other worksheet in a workbook.

 **Returns:**
 boolean